nalexn/ViewInspector/guide.md

 }
 ```

-In the tests you'll have the full control over the view on every `body` update:
+In the tests you'll have the full access to the view's state on every `body` update:

 ```swift
 let exp = XCTestExpectation(description: "didUpdate")